tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-27-Toying-with-Context-Managers.md

 title="Very Demotivational" style="width: 250px; float: right" /></a>

-As I promised in the [code-generation using context managers post](http://tomerfiliba.com/blog/Code-Generation-Context-Managers), I wanted to review some more, rather surprising, examples where context managers prove very handy.
+As I promised in the [code-generation using context managers post](http://tomerfiliba.com/blog/Code-Generation-Context-Managers), I wanted to review some more, rather surprising, examples where context managers prove handy.
 So we all know we can use context managers for resource life-time management: before entering the `with`-suite we allocate (open) the resource, and when we leave the suite, we free (close) it -- but there's much more to context managers than meets the eye.